speedcash-developer/SpeedCash-QRIS-MPM-NodeJS/README.md

 📂 Code Samples Included: This repository comes with sample code for each essential API endpoint, so you can jump right in and start building.

-💡 Explore the Docs: Find detailed documentation and examples in our API Docs for a seamless setup and to make the most of SpeedCash in your application.
+💡 Explore the Docs: Find detailed [documentation](https://qris-mpm-docs.speedcash.co.id/docs/category/qris-mpm) and examples in this repository for a seamless setup and to make the most of SpeedCash in your application.

 Get started now and make cashless payments smoother and faster with SpeedCash!